 by Lynn Byczynski

-High tunnels have proliferated in the past decade, and there is no question that they can be profitable for vegetable crops.
-University researchers also have been analyzing small fruit production in high tunnels and, not surprisingly, are finding many benefits.
+High tunnels have proliferated in recent times, and there is no question that they can be profitable for vegetable crops.
+University researchers also have been analyzing small fruit production in high tunnels and, not surprisingly, finding many benefits.

 For berry growers, some of the advantages of protected culture include keeping foliage and fruit dry and thus less likely to suffer from disease; the ability to exclude birds, rabbits, and other wildlife that love berries; the ability to prevent weeds among the fruits; protection from hail, wind, and hard rains; cleaner berries; and a more comfortable picking environment.
 In many studies, high-tunnel crops had much higher yields than field crops.
 And the longer season afforded by high tunnels meant significantly higher prices for out-of-season fruits.